mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 Slightly relieved, she responded, "Okay.
 I'll stay then."

 She decided to be deliberate.
-Another prying question might push the kaln to leave, and it had become far too cold for anyone to be outside for the night.
+Another prying question might push Linyu to leave, and it had become far too cold for anyone to be outside for the night.

 "I promise that I won't ask any more questions.
-And I won't steal your ear device.
+And I won't steal your device.
 I just have some water for you here by the door."

 Thi slowly creaked the door open just enough to listen for Melna and reach for the glass which Melna gave eagerly.
 Thi kept the door cracked like this, sipping on water and listening vigilantly for any changes or movements.
 A crack of light shone through and Melna could see the texture of Liffa's robes clothing Linyu's shoulders.